 Create a Repository

-Once the repo is created on GitHub, you’ll want to “clone” it—i.e., download a copy—to your local machine so you can start working on it with code editors and other tools.
+Once the “repo” is created on GitHub, you’ll want to “clone” it.
+Cloning means downloading a copy of the repo to your local machine, allowing you to work on it using code editors and other development tools.

 1. Open Terminal (Mac) or Command Line (Windows)